NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Producing a DEM using the newly created camera corrections is the same as covered in the Tutorial.
-When using ``jigsaw``, it modifies a copy of the spice data that is stored internally to the cube file.
+When using ``jigsaw``, it modifies a copy of the SPICE data that is stored internally to the cube file.

 Thus, when we want to create a DEM using the correct camera geometry, no extra information needs to be given to ``parallel_stereo`` since it is already contained in the camera files.

-In the event a mistake has been made, ``spiceinit`` will overwrite the spice data inside a cube file and provide the original uncorrected camera pointing.
+In the event a mistake has been made, ``spiceinit`` will overwrite the SPICE data inside a cube file and provide the original uncorrected camera pointing.
 It can be invoked on each cub file as::